-I was introduced to Colorado at the ripe old age of twelve when my Dad decided to take a new job in Boulder.
-A move from Emporia Kansas to this mecca of hippie culture in 1966 moved me fast forward into a new way of seeing.
+I was introduced to Colorado at the ripe old age of eleven, when my Dad decided to take a new job in Boulder.
+That transfer from a small town in Kansas to this mecca of hippie culture in 1966 moved me fast forward into a new way of seeing.
 I’ll never forget the time some guy on “The Hill” offered me acid at age thirteen.
 I much preferred candy at The Country Store on Broadway at that age.
 For us the culture shock was just beginning!

 A couple years later we moved to Colorado Springs so my Dad could take a job at Colorado College.
 From one of the national centers of hippie culture to a majorly conservative military town, how shocking for our young, vulnerable minds.
 Between Fort Carson, The Air Academy, Peterson Air Force Base and NORAD, the military presence was hard to miss, and our teachers in junior high and high school were often retired military officers.
 My brother John, the natural rebel, had the most trouble with the conservatives there.
 He got suspended from school for wearing a peace symbol around his neck!
 We all wore black armbands when members of the Ohio National Guard fired into a crowd of Kent State University demonstrators, killing four and wounding nine on May 4th 1970.
 This was the first time I protested anything.